m2k95/q8-prayers/README.md

 >
 > Example: https://cdn.jsdelivr.net/gh/mymk95/q8-prayers@1.0.1/dist/all.min.js
 >
-> CSS injection works with version 1.0.7+ if using older, please include our stylesheet `<link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/mymk95/q8-prayers@latest/dist/all.min.css">`
+> Version 1.0.7+ will inject CSS to your page, if using older please include our stylesheet `<link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/mymk95/q8-prayers@latest/dist/all.min.css">`

 Create a div element with an id of q8prayers in your project